getreu/tp-note/docs/source/tpnote--manpage.md

 * '`{{ clipboard | cut }}`' is the first 200 bytes from the clipboard.

-* '`{{ clipboard | heading }}`' is the clipboard's content until end of the first sentence ending, or the first newline.
+* '`{{ clipboard | heading }}`' is the clipboard's content until end of the first sentence, or the first newline.

 * '`{{ clipboard | linkname }}`' is the name of the first Markdown or reStructuredText formatted link in the clipboard.